Maximegalon/homework/README.md

 12. Barrel comps and services and perhaps put in other modules
 13. Use something like husky or gitcommitizen
 14. Tie into SonarQube
+15. Cosmetics are a mess, and remove inline styles
+16. Add component documentation